MyNameIsTakenOMG/aws-sysops-associate/README.md

   - reserved concurrency: at function level
   - throttle behavior: synchronous(429 error), asynchronous(retry and retry interval increase exponentially from 1s to 5min, and then go to DLQ)
   - concurrency issue: if do not set reserved concurrency, then other services may get impacted
   - cold start(initialize dependencies, sdk,...) & provision concurrency(concurrency allocated, no cold start):
+- lambda monitoring -- cloudwatch metrics: invocations, duration, errors, throttles, deadlettererrors, concurrentexecutions, iteratorage
 - lambda monitoring -- cloudwatch alarms
 - lambda monitoring -- cloudwatch logs
-- lambda monitoring -- cloudwatch logs insights
+- lambda monitoring -- cloudwatch logs insights (allow to search through all lambda logs)
   - Collects, aggregates, and summarizes: system-level metrics, diagnostic information

 ## EC2 storage and data management

 - EBS: a network drive(like a network usb key) you can attach to your instances while they run.
 AZ-scoped, persist data, can only be attached to one instance at a time(CCP level), free tier: 30GB
   - to move an ebs from one az to another, you need snapshot
   - provisioned capacity
-- ec2 instance store: ebs has limited performance, while instance store is high-performance hardware disk.
+- ec2 instance store: ebs has limited performance, while instance store is high-performance hardware disk. backup and replication are your responsibility.
   - better I/O; ephemeral; good for cache, buffer...
 - ebs volume types:
   - gp2/gp3: SSD general purpose, Cost effective storage, low-latency.
 System boot volumes,Virtual desktops, Development and test environments. gp3: IOPS and throughput are independent while gp2 is not
   - io1/io2: SSD high performance.
 Great for databases workloads
+  - io2: IOPS:GiB = 1000:1, max IOPS 256,000
+  - io1: max IOPS 64,000, iops independent from storage size
-  - st1: HDD low cost HDD
+  - st1: HDD low cost HDD: max iops 500
-  - sc1: HDD lowest cost
+  - sc1: HDD lowest cost: max iops 250
   - **note:** only gp2/gp3 and io1/io2 can be used as boot volume.
 - ebs multi-attach -- io1/io2 family
   - Up to 16 EC2 Instances at a time
+  - applications must manage concurrent write operations
   - Must use a file system that’s cluster-aware (not XFS, EXT4, etc...)
 - ebs volume resizing
   - can only increase: ebs size, IOPS(io1)
-  - after resizing an ebs volume, we need to repartition the drive, and it is possible for the volume to be in the `optimization` phase for a long time, the volume is still usable
+  - after resizing an ebs volume, we need to `repartition` the drive, and it is possible for the volume to be in the `optimization` phase for a long time, the volume is still usable
   - cannot decrease the size, must create a new one and migrate data
 - ebs snapshot: no need to detach the volume to make a snapshot, but recommended.
 - amazon data lifecycle manager: Automate the creation, retention, and deletion of EBS snapshots and EBS-backed AMIs.